6 ways to free up RAM on your Windows computer

-If you’ve had your PC for a while and use it frequently, it’s likely that there are several apps that autorun, or launch at startup.
-Sometimes apps need to launch at startup to work properly, often it’s just bad behavior.
+If you’ve had your PC for a while and use it frequently, there are likely several apps that autorun or launch at startup.
+Sometimes apps need to launch at startup to work properly; often, it’s just bad behavior.
 Each app that launches will use up RAM.
-Fortunately, it’s easy to prevent apps autorunning.
+Fortunately, it’s easy to prevent apps from autorunning.
 The simplest method is to use CleanMyPC.
 You can then go through the list of apps that run automatically and disable them all in one go.

 3. Use a different browser

 All web browsers are not equal.
 Specifically, for the purposes of this tutorial, some browsers are better at managing memory than others, while some are downright greedy and hog RAM.
 If you don’t currently use Chrome, try switching to Google’s browser and see if that helps cut down on RAM usage.
 If you do use it, try a different browser and see if that helps.